plotly/documentation/Styles.md

 The styling for this repo is broken up into two different parts: gulp + browsersync + sass and vanilla css.

-It is recommended to use something to create a local server environment such as MAMP Pro which allows you to set virtual hosts (i.e.: http://api.plotly.dev)
+It is recommended to use something to create a local server environment such as MAMP Pro which allows you to set virtual hosts (e.g.: http://api.plotly.dev)

 ## gulp + browsersync + scss